-Please note that separate privacy policies may apply to the services of other providers that you purchase from us, such as our DISH TV Package.
+Please note that separate privacy policies may apply to the services of other providers that you purchase from us.
 We encourage you to review the privacy policies and practices of such other providers.

 We collect certain information when you use our products, services, and websites, as well as when you communicate with us.

 Information You Provide to Us.
 We collect information you provide to us, such as your name and contact information, driver’s license number, Social Security Number, and payment information.
 We also may maintain research records containing information obtained through voluntary subscriber interviews or surveys.

 Information Related to Your Use of Our Services.
 We also collect information about how you use our products and services.
 This information may include call records, the websites you visit, information about the devices you use in connection with our services, your bandwidth usage, and your TV and other video viewership, including movie rental and purchase data.

 Information Collected When You Use Our Websites and Mobile Apps.
 We collect certain information when you visit a Frontier website or use a Frontier mobile app, including information about your operating system and browser, IP address and device identification numbers, and web addresses of the websites you come from and go to next.